 Secondary Preventative Health Measures

 As people generally understand, some health problems are bound to pop up, even if you’re living your healthiest life.
 Encouragement of general wellness falls into this category, which is surprisingly hard to follow for many patients.
-For example, many Americans face challenges of long hours at sedentary jobs with low pay.
+For example, many Americans face the challenges of long hours at sedentary jobs with low pay.
 Some live in food deserts and don’t have regular access to fresh, healthy food.
 Others can’t afford the medications they need.

 Again, education is important here.
-Screening for diseases can help you and your patients catch harmful items like heart disease in early stages.
-According to the AHA, the heart disease mortality rate decreased 25% thanks to education about general wellness to prevent heart disease.
+Screening for diseases can help you and your patients catch harmful items like heart disease in the early stages.
+According to the AHA, the heart disease mortality rate decreased by 25% thanks to education about general wellness to prevent heart disease.

-While your time with each patient may be limited, you can direct patients to factual and trustworthy web sources, such as the CDC, for patient-friendly methods to prevent and live with heart disease.
+While your time with each patient may be limited, you can direct patients to be factual and trustworthy web sources, such as the CDC, for patient-friendly methods to prevent and live with heart disease.
 With a bit of prep work on your part, you can have an arsenal of information at your practice and useful links on your website to describe heart-friendly diets and recommended exercises.

 Tertiary Preventative Measures